lunabrain-ai/lunabrain/site/content/blog/embeddings-database-news-april-2023/index.md

 - [Chroma](https://github.com/chroma-core/chroma) (Open Source)
 - [Qdrant](https://qdrant.tech/) (Open Source)

-For an up-to-date list of Vector Databases, check out the [Awesome List](#TODO) that we've created to track these.
+For an up-to-date list of Vector Databases...
+Well, there isn't one that I could find yet, so check back and I'll add an Awesome List here to bookmark.
-TODO: Add a link to an up-to-date Awesome List of Vector Databases

 ### How do Vector Databases work with AI?